fffonion/lua-resty-shdict-server/README.md

 Synopsis
 ========

-Shared dictionaries defined in `http` and `stream` subsystems are not shared to each other, thus we need two sets of configurations to debug with either subsystem.
+Shared dictionaries defined in `http` and `stream` subsystems are not shared to each other *currently*, thus we need two sets of configurations to debug with either subsystem.
 Despite from this, this module provide a similar API to use in both subsystems.

 http
 ----